microsoft/TypeScript-Compiler-Notes/codebase/src/compiler/checker-relations.md

 - Assignability
 - Comparability

-We use those relations for different things in the checker, and in general we have all those different relations because sometimes we wanna be more strict, and sometimes we don't.
+We use those relations for different things in the checker, and in general, we have all those different relations because sometimes we wanna be more strict, and sometimes we don't.

 We use **assignability** for most things in the checker.
 For instance, we use it to check if an argument can be passed to a function, or if an expression can be assigned to a variable: